 Figure 12.
 Zonally averaged D/N plots of (A) temperature uncertainties in K yr-1 and (B) temperature trends in K yr-1 together with null hypothesis.
-(C) and (D) are the same except for fractional water vapor uncertainty and trends in 1/yearyr-1.
+(C) and (D) are the same except for fractional water vapor uncertainty and trends in yr-1.
 Horizontal axis are in degrees latitude while vertical axis are pressure (mb) - logarithmic for temperature and linear for water vapor.
 See text for more detailed explanation.

-lar upper atmosphere, which are the regions below 100 mb where the ERA5 trends differ most from AIRS\RT trends.
-Similarly for water vapor the larger errors are in the lower atmosphere and above about 300 mb; the constant RH assumption and MLS a-priori help alleviate the errors in the retrieved trends.
+timation Rodgers (2000); we use the diagonal elements for the final uncertainties.
+Panels (A) and (C) of Figure 12 shows the zonally averaged (D/N) uncertainties as a function of pressure and latitude.
+Inspection of the radiance trends uncertainties shown in the center panel of Figure B2 shows the upper atmosphere temperature sounding region (650-700 cm $^{-1}$) has much larger uncertainty in the polar regions.
+The instrument and spectroscopy characteristics, coupled with these observational uncertainties, are such that for temperature the smallest errors are in the tropics while the largest errors are in polar upper atmosphere, which are the regions below 100 mb where the ERA5 trends differ most from AIRS_RT trends.
+Similarly for water vapor the larger errors are in the lower atmosphere and above about 300 mb; the constant RH assumption and MLS appriori help alleviate the errors in the retrieved trends.
 We point out earlier work on studying upper tropospheric/lower stratospheric humidity over tropical cyclones also used MLS climatology together with AIRS observations (Feng & Huang, 2021).